IbrahimAbunaib/clinical-system/README.md

 3 Inside each module, you will see different options like Appointments, Diagnostics, and Prescriptions.

+Using Billing and payment module
+Its a simple payment module that requires simple requirements 1- User ID
+2-Name of the patient/customer
+3-the amount that they need to pay
+4-the expiration date of the bill
+5-Notes about the information of what the bill is for 6-payment options which can be either credit card or cash

 # 🏥 Clinical System - Admin Module

 ## 📌 Overview